Brownlab-cell1.png

 At the Brown Lab we’re studying how signals from the tissue environment shape the fate and function of immune cells and the mechanisms by which they reciprocally regulate tissue homeostasis and host immunity.

-At the heart of an immune response are antigen-presenting cells, sentinels of the immune system that are uniquely poised to regulate the balance between effector immune responses and immune tolerance.
+At the heart of an immune response are antigen-presenting cells, sentinels of the immune system that are uniquely poised to regulate the balance between immunity, inflammation and tolerance.

 In the study of antigen-presenting cells and their cross talk with immune and stromal cells, the scope of our research extends across three distinct yet complementary areas